 Here’s when the mandatory trek insurance comes to your rescue.
 It takes care of these emergency expenses which can burn a hole in your pocket.

-And since it’s a matter of money, we don’t want to leave things to fine print.
+And since it’s a matter of money, we don’t want to leave things to the fine print.

 We’ll explain more about our trek insurance policy.

-Our trek insurance policy covers health and medical expenses arising out of illnesses and injuries on the trek.
-It is a group health insurance and costs between Rs.
-70-100 (+18% GST ) per person depending on the duration of the trek.
-For Nepal treks, it is a bit higher – approximately Rs.
-120.
+Our trek insurance policy covers health and medical expenses arising out of illnesses and injuries when you are on the trek.
+It is a group health insurance and costs Rs.
+30 per day.
+Depending on the number of days your trek is the total insurance cost may differ.

-The insurer we have tied up with is Religare Health Insurance Company Ltd.
+The insurer we have tied up with is ASC 360.

-The insurance is valid from the time we pick you up for the trek, till we drop you.
-So for instance, if you’re going on a trek like Phulara Ridge, the actual trek begins on Day 1 when you start from Dehradun and ends on Day when you come back to Dehradun.
+The insurance is valid from the time we pick you up for the trek, till we drop you off.
+So for instance, if you’re going on a trek like Phulara Ridge, the actual trek begins on Day 1 when you start from Dehradun and ends on Day 6 when you come back to Dehradun.